Attorney General's Office

 FORMAT MANAGEMENT

-Paper: Retain in Office until microfilmed and then destroy provided microfilm has passed inspection and provided index memorandum has been returned to agency.
+Paper: Retain in Office until microfilmed and then transfer to State Archives with authority to weed provided index memorandum has been returned to agency.

 Microfiche master: Retain in State Archives permanently.